 While the SQ3R method may seem elementary, it is an effective way to read for meaning, especially when considering the volume of text grad students are expected to absorb.
 It is best to read before class, as not all of the text will be covered in lectures.
 If you buy your textbooks, you can highlight important passages or flag important pages.

-If you remain doubtful about your study skills in graduate school, you will find study-skills courses available through colleges and other organizations.
+If you remain doubtful about your studying skills in graduate school, you will find study-skills courses available through colleges and other organizations.
 It is also advised that graduate students establish study groups (or plan to study with one friend from your class).
 Study groups can allocate responsibilities, giving each person a task such as note taking, recording lectures, or creating vocabulary lists and practice tests.

 The student study skills necessary for success in graduate school are possible for every student to build.
 It takes time, dedication and self-motivation to make it in grad school, as well as to enhance your study skills.
 Once your skills are in place, you are ready for an exciting journey through graduate school.